-Modal Verbs: Can, Should
+Modal Verbs: Can and Should

 Modal verbs are special verbs used to express ability, permission, advice, or possibility.
 In this lesson, we’ll focus on can and should.